RakhithJK/OfficeDev-teams-toolkit-wiki/{Debug}-Teams-Toolkit-VS-Code-Tasks.md

     "type": "teamsfx",
     "command": "debug-set-up-sso",
     "args": {
-        //// Use your own AAD App for SSO
+        //// Use your own Microsoft Entra App for SSO
         // "clientId": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
         // "clientSecret": "plain-text or ${env:YOUR_CLIENT_SECRET}",
         // "objectId": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",